sahilg06/EmoGen/README.md

 ----------
 Copyright (c) 2023 Sahil Goyal, Shagun Uppal, Sarthak Bhagat, Yi Yu, Yifang Yin, Rajiv Ratn Shah

-For license information, see license.
+For license information, see the license.

-Acknowledgements
+Acknowledgments
 ----------
 The code structure is inspired by [Wav2Lip](https://github.com/Rudrabha/Wav2Lip).
 We thank the authors for the wonderful code.
 The code for Face Detection has been taken from the [face_alignment](https://github.com/1adrianb/face-alignment) repository.
 We thank the authors for releasing their code and models.
 Demo website is developed by [@ddhroov10](https://github.com/ddhroov10) and [@SakshatMali](https://github.com/SakshatMali).